matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 The [`POST
 /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken)
-endpoint in the C/S API also specifies a `submit_url` response parameter, defining its parameters to be the same as the Identity API's `submitToken` endpoints.
-Everything this MSC specifies applies to this endpoint in the same way.
+The numerous `requestToken` endpoints (enumerated in the proposal section) in the C/S API also specify a `submit_url` response parameter, defining their parameters to be the same as the Identity API's `submitToken` endpoints.
+Everything this MSC specifies applies to these endpoint in the same way.

-Note that the `POST` version of the email `submitToken` endpoint ([`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)) is not generally used in practice (and does not exist on the C/S API): Sydent's emails includes a link to click and therefore use the `GET` version.
+Note that the `POST` version of the email `submitToken` endpoint ([`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken)) is not generally used in practice: Sydent's emails includes a link to click instead of the `submit_url` response field and therefore use the `GET` version.
+Synapse does not implement the `POST` API for email validation for this reason.
 This proposal updates both for consistency.

 ## Proposal